Flowers left with note about domestic violence at mobile home park where 5 people died

 Santa Maria residents are trying to understand how a violent attack could happen in their community.

-A number of residents identified the neighbor responsible for the shootings and an explosions leading to the fire, but the Sheriff's Office said the official name will be released by the coroner this week.
+A number of residents identified the neighbor responsible for the shootings and an explosion leading to the fire, but the Santa Barbara County Sheriff's Office said the official name will be released by the coroner this week.

 Neighbors suspect the burned bodies found in one of the burned mobile homes are that of the shooter, his battered wife and their son.